 1) Lara Beach

 Take time on your holiday to explore the bustling resort of Lara Beach and experience all the fun that it can add to your holiday.
-Turkey’s answer to Las Vegas; the main draw to the resort, as the name would suggest, is its stunning golden beach which stretches for an impressive 12km.
+The main draw to the resort, as the name would suggest, is its stunning golden beach which stretches for an impressive 12km.
 It doesn’t cost a penny to pick the best spot on the sand and spend hours enjoying some quality time with your family.
 The beach actually boasts Blue Flag status, so you can rest assured that it’s both safe and clean for your little ones to play on and splash among the waves.

 2) The Old Town and marina